Adopt a Pet

 Pickens Animal Rescue is a not-for-profit organization located in the foothills of the Appalachian Mountains in Pickens County, Georgia.
 We are a small, dedicated group of volunteers working hard to secure forever loving homes for the stray, abandoned and unwanted dogs and cats of Pickens County.

-Click the Petfinder link on the right to see the pets we currently have available for adoption.
+Click the Petfinder link to see the pets we currently have available for adoption.

 Our Rescued Pets